torch/nn/doc/README.md

 parameters `flatParameters` and another for the gradients of the energy wrt to the learnable parameters `flatGradParameters`.

-Custom moduels should not override this function.
+Custom modules should not override this function.
 They should instead override [parameters(...)](#nn.Module.parameters) which is, in turn, called by the present function.

+This function will go over all the weights and gradWeights and make them view into a single tensor (one for weights and one for gradWeights).
+Since the storage of every weight and gradWeight is changed, this function should be called only once on a given network.

 <a name="nn.Containers"/>
 ## Containers ##